Massachusetts Child Custody

 Although a marriage has spoiled, parents must take every step to protect the fruits of that marriage.
-Whenever a couple goes through a divorce that includes children, the matter of deciding child custody can often be difficult.
+Whenever a couple goes through a divorce that includes children, the matter of deciding on child custody can often be difficult.
 Make sure you have an experienced and trusted attorney with an in-depth knowledge of Massachusetts child custody law fighting on your side.
 Divorce Attorney Susan T. Perkins can work with you to ensure you leave the court with a decision that works for you and your child.

 Massachusetts Child Custody